chensh911/MLMP/README.md

-# MLMP: Metapath-enhanced Language Model Pretraining on Text-Attributed Heterogeneous Graphs
+# MLMP: Metapath-Enhanced Language Model Pretraining on Text-Attributed Heterogeneous Graphs

 This repository contains the source code and datasets for MLMP: Metapath-enhanced Language Model Pretraining on Text-Attributed Heterogeneous Graphs.